UUhy/LTK/README.md

 * Jeol: JBX-5500FS Cassette

 ## Known Problems
-Does not work on Windows because KLayout Python cannot load matplotlib due to circular imports.
+Macros that require matplotlib does not work on Windows.
+KLayout Python cannot load matplotlib due to circular imports.
 No idea how to solve this problem.

 The LTK library loads before a layout is loaded.
 PCells that require layer data such as